-If you are flying in, the best airport for Monace is in neighbouring Nice, just 30km from the principality.
-Nice Côte d’Azur airport (NCE) is served by both budget and major carriers with direct flights connecting more than 100 cities, mainly in Europe but also as far afield as New York.
+The best airport for flying to Monaco is Nice Côte d’Azur airport (NCE), just 30km from the principality, which is served by both budget and major carriers with direct flights to more than 100 cities in Europe and even as far afield as New York.
 Want to find the best prices on long-haul flights?
-Be sure to also check flights flying into major European hubs such as London, Paris and Amsterdam – there are plenty of onward flights daily to Nice from these hubs and it can work out cheaper than flying direct.
+Be sure to also check flights flying into major European hubs such as London, Paris and Amsterdam.
+There’s plenty of onward flights daily to Nice from these hubs and it can work out cheaper than flying direct.

-- Hiring a car: If you are on holiday and decide to hire a car to drive to Monaco, don’t forget to make sure you have insurance to cover you driving across borders.
+- Hiring a car: If you are on holiday and decide to hire a car to drive to Monaco, don’t forget to make sure you have insurance to cover driving in multiple countries.
 The region has an excellent motorway system which is the quickest way to get from A to B, as long as you don’t mind paying the tolls.
-More information about driving in France can be found here.

 - Staying in Italy?
 Monaco is only four hours by road from Milan, three hours from Turin and two hours from Genoa.
 If you are living or staying anywhere along the Italian Riviera, it’s possible to make an easy return day trip to Monaco, avoiding the hassle and expense of staying in Monte Carlo itself.

 Staying in Monaco itself on Grand Prix weekend beyond your budget?
 Don’t worry, you won’t be alone.
 Most F1 fans stay along the coast outside of Monaco where the accommodation is more reasonably priced.
 Whether you are staying in Nice or surrounds (around 20km to the south), to the north in Menton (10km from Monaco) or on the Italian side in Ventimiglia (25km from Monaco), getting to the circuit is surprisingly cheap and not actually too difficult.
-Trains are the best option, buses are available and don’t rule out driving yourself, particularly on Thursday and Friday before the big crowds descend on the principality.
+Trains are the best option, followed by buses.
+Don’t rule out driving yourself, particularly on Thursday and Friday before the big crowds descend on the weekend (more in Trackside).

 Tickets cost under €4 each way.
 Unless there are too many people and platform access is restricted (which can happen at peak times over the weekend), you shouldn’t have to wait longer than 15-30 minutes for a train.
-Trains run later than buses (till midnight) and it’s worth booking your tickets in advance to avoid the large ticket office queues, particularly when you are going home at the end of the day.
+Trains run later than buses (till midnight).
+Booking your tickets in advance to avoid the large ticket office queues that can form, especially at the end of the day.
 There are ticket machines as well, but you will need coins or a credit card with a chip.
 Click here to learn more and book advance tickets.

 - The airport express buses are the best way to get from Nice Airport to the centre.
 Bus numbers 98 and 99 run every half an hour and cost €4 per passenger – just ask for a passe du jour so that you can use your ticket all day.
 Other bus services are as cheap as €1.50 each way, and bus 23 runs from terminal one only to the central Nice train station in, Gare Nice Thiers.
 Click here for more information.
 The closest train station to the airport is Nice St Augustin, which connects with Nice, Monaco and the Italian border to the north, and back to Cannes and Antibes travelling south.